system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ### Steps to check the USB wiring:

-1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), [remove the GPU brace](#replacing-a-gpu), and [remove the CPU shroud](#removing-the-cpu-shroud).
+1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace](#replacing-a-gpu).
+If a second GPU is installed, removing it will make it easier to access the connections on the motherboard.
-2. Two of the Thelio-IO boards have `USB0` ports.
-The port on each board connects to a cable (labeled `USB`) with the red wire on the bottom.
+2. The Thelio-IO board has a `USB0` port.
+The port connects to a cable (labeled `USB`) with the red wire on the top.

 ![USB wiring on Thelio-IO board](./img/thelio-io-usb.jpg) _**Note:** The fan and power button cables have been unplugged in this picture to make it easier to see the USB connector on Thelio-IO._

-3. The `USB0` port on the Thelio-IO board should connect to the USB header in the middle of the bottom edge of the motherboard, as shown below:
+3. The `USB0` port on the Thelio-IO board should connect to the USB header in the center of the bottom edge of the motherboard, as shown below:

 ![Thelio-IO wiring on motherboard](./img/thelio-io-usb-motherboard.jpg)